Here you can find fonts for use with Indian languages and other languages requiring specialist accented characters.

 Nakula and Sahadeva are two TrueType/OpenType Unicode Devanagari fonts.
 Both contain all the conjuncts and other ligatures (including Vedic accents) likely to be needed by Sanskritists.

 This site previously also housed fonts implementing various 8-bit character sets that had been in fairly widespread use by Indologists and others with similar requirements: CSX, CSX+ and Norman.
 The purpose of these was to make specialist accented characters (such as a-macron, t-underdot etc.) available on systems that did not support Unicode.
 Now that Unicode support is to be found on all standard operating systems, the decision has been taken to withdraw these legacy fonts.
-They have always raised awkward issues of compatibility, including characters "coming out wrong" and files being untransferable between Macs and PCs; they already do not work at all with Word under Mac OS X Tiger; and they are likely to stop working on Windows systems also in the near future.
+They have always raised awkward issues of compatibility, including characters “coming out wrong” and files being untransferable between Macs and PCs; some of them already do not work at all with Word under Mac OS X Tiger; and they are likely to stop working on Windows systems also in the near future.
 Instead of these outdated fonts, you are recommended to use Unicode fonts containing suitable sets of specialist characters, such as the IndUni fonts.

 Word users who have used CSX+ or Norman fonts in the past but who wish to switch to Unicode will want to convert their old files to the new format.
 Word macros to help them do so are available here, together with other macros to help make the Unicode accented characters easily available.
 A bonus of moving to Unicode is that Word documents can then be transferred between Macs and PCs without compatibility problems.